 The ALP Exam

-- To schedule and pay for the ALP Examination visit the NALS website and click on certification and then on exam applications in the pulldown menu.
+- To schedule and pay for the ALP Examination visit the NALS website, click on certification and then on exam applications in the drop-down menu.

-- NALS will arrange for the proctor and a location for the ALP Examination.
-They will send you these details shortly before your test day.
+- NALS will arrange for the proctor and a location for the examination.
+They'll send you these details shortly before your test day.
 Specific exam questions should be directed to the NALS Organization.

 Can I get college credit for completing this program?